dotnet/arcade/Documentation/UnifiedBuild/Full-Code-Flow.md

 For the full codeflow, it's good to assume we'll want to take advantage of the same mechanism.
 This however means, that we either need to have a mapping file for each repository or we need to have a single mapping file that will be mapped to and shared with every repository.
 It's probably better to separate these and avoid unnecessary conflicts.
 Furthermore, we will want to map additional files or cloak a different set of files when flowing the code back from the VMR.
 This means, we will need to have two sets of rules for every repository.

-> **❓❓❓:** We will take the source configuration file always?
+Lastly, when performing the synchronization, we will always take the configuration file of the source so that we get flexibility when adding/changing the configuration.
+This proved beneficial in the VMR-lite as we could react to incoming changes right away.

 ### Arcade

 #### Updating `eng/common`

 The `eng/common` folder is currently hosted in the `dotnet/arcade` repository and copied to other repositories when they receive dependency updates from `dotnet/arcade`.
-Since repositories will only accept dependency updates from the VMR, we will need to distribute this folder through there too.
+Since repositories will only accept dependency updates from the VMR, we will need to distribute this folder from there too.

-> **❓❓❓:** Arcade still the home for this?
-From there it's mapped to VMR's root?
-Will we unmap installer and point Arcade there instead?

-> **❓❓❓:** What happens when we want to change `eng/common` on VMR's side?
-Do we change Arcade's and root's `eng/common` together?
-Or do we just allow any `eng/common` in any repo to be changed and accept those changes?

-> **❓❓❓:** Map `eng/common` by default but let people opt-out and receive Arcade updates via old flow still?
+The rules for managing `eng/common`:

+- `dotnet/arcade` stays the home for this folder as the contents are tied to the Arcade version often.
+- `eng/common` is mapped from Arcade into VMR's root (and also mirrored to `src/arcade/eng/common`).
+- `eng/common` in the root of VMR is **read-only**, changes are only allowed in Arcade or `src/arcade` of VMR.
+- Repositories can opt-out from getting Arcade updates from the VMR by ignoring the `Microsoft.DotNet.Arcade.Sdk` package in their `src/source-mapping.json` file.

 #### Updating `global.json`

 Similar to `eng/common`, the repo will follow the `global.json` settings from the VMR with the option to opt-out.
 This is mainly because bumping the .NET SDK in repositories can take time or is not desirable.

-> **❓❓❓:** Should `eng/common` and `global.json` and other files be handled as additional mappings or `true/false` feature flags directly (e.g. `synchronizeGlobalJson`)?
+Repositories can opt-out from getting Arcade updates from the VMR by ignoring the `Microsoft.DotNet.Arcade.Sdk` package in their `src/source-mapping.json` file.

 ### Proposal for handling the configuration

 Proposed configuration:

-- Each repository gets an `eng/source-mapping.json` file.
+- Each repository gets a new `eng/source-mapping.json` file.
-  > **❓❓❓:** Subject to change?
 - This file has two sections, for forward and backflow, with identical schema.
   - Each section defines cloaking rules and additional mappings.
-  - > **❓❓❓:** Section names?
 - This file is an override for defaults defined in the `src/source-mappings.json` file of the VMR (common for all repositories).
   - Default cloakings are similar to what we have today (`*.dll`, ...).
-  - Default additional mappings is the `eng/common` folder (both ways).
   - > **❓❓❓:** Will we have VMR patches?
 Will those now be in their respective repositories?
 Can we have patches for the backflow too?
   - The `src/source-mappings.json` file is not mirrored to any individual repository and lives in the VMR solely.
 - When synchronizing code, the current contents of the `eng/source-mappings.json` from the source repository (individual repository for forwards flow, VMR for backflow) is used to configure the synchronization.

 > **❓❓❓:** Version of `darc` used to do the synchronization?
 Currently it is in `Version.Details.xml` of `dotnet/installer`.
-Possibly, this should be driven by VMR's `Version.Details.xml` or `.config/dotnet-tools.json` and we'd flow Arcade Services into the VMR the usual way. **Because of this, we will need to mark VMR codeflow subscriptions with an extra flag.
-It's not enough to just tell by the target repo being the VMR.**
+Possibly, this should be driven by VMR's `Version.Details.xml` or `.config/dotnet-tools.json` and we'd flow Arcade Services into the VMR the usual way.
+Could be also in Arcade...

 Example of `nuget/NuGet.Client`'s `source-mapping.json` (this repo doesn't use Arcade):